 How big is the problem?

-New Zealand maintains a list of species that are under threat or are at a high risk of becoming extinct.
+New Zealand maintains a list of species that are under threat or are at a high risk of becoming extinct, the New Zealand Threat Classification System.
 What many people are unaware of is that 13% of the threatened species on that list are fungi.

 - 50 species of fungi were named in the highest threat category – nationally critical – which means that they have a very high risk of becoming extinct in New Zealand